Sarasota Contractor Lawyers

 Construction litigation can be an extensive process and should only be entered into with a knowledgeable contractor lawyer in Sarasota, who understands the construction industry and the relationship between owners, contractors, and sub-contractors during a project.

 Stage 1: Pleading

 During the pleading stage the plaintiff will file their complaint against the opposing party.
 The defendant may contest the charges by filing a “Motion to Dismiss” in an attempt to have the case thrown out.
 At this point, the defense may also file counter claims to recover damages.
 Based on the merit of the complaint, the judge will determine whether the case should move forward with a civil trial.

 When presenting their case, each side will attempt to provide evidentiary proof that strengthens their side of the argument or refutes the claims of the opposing party.
 The court proceedings will begin with opening statements, the presentation of evidence and witness statements, and will conclude with closing arguments.

 After each side of the lawsuit rests, the judge will consider the evidence presented and based on state and federal laws will determine if the defendant is liable for the claimant’s damages.
 If so, the judge’s verdict will include the the monetary award the claimant will receive.
 If either side disagrees with the decision handed down, they may appeal the ruling and present their case to a higher court.

 Trent Cotney is a nationally recognized contractor lawyer in Sarasota.He and his legal team have significant experience in both construction arbitration and litigation.

-To speak with a qualified Sarasota contractor lawyer from Trent Cotney, P.A., please contact our office at 813.579.3278 or submit our contact request form.
+To speak with a qualified Sarasota contractor lawyer from Cotney Construction Law, please contact our office at 813.579.3278 or submit our contact request form.